teunmooij/yaml/README.md

-# yaml
+# Yaml

-Github action to read, modify and write yaml
+This Github Action can be used to read, modify and write yaml files.
+Supports jsonpath to specify the paths to merge or set given data.

-## Usage
+## Example Usage

-This action can be used to modify yaml at a given path:
+### Modify a yaml file

 ```yml
 jobs: